ptomulik/testmd/README.md

 ```

 This should generate about 580 test cases.
 Because `MyHash` has all the
-functionality of its base class `Hash`, the tests should obviously pass.
-The
+functionality of its base class `Hash`, all these should pass.

-`:sample_items` array is used to initialize hash and also as inut argument to
+The `:sample_items` array is used to initialize hash and also as input argument to
 some hash functions.
 The `:hash_arguments` is an array of hashes used to test
 methods accepting hash as an argument (e.g. `merge!`).
 The `:missing_key` and
 `:missing_value` are sample key and value that are correct (should pass